 - Learn to witness your thoughts without judgment; just observe.

-- Take away expectations and learn how to react to people, and events, when it doesn’t go as expected and catches you off guard.
+- Take away expectations and learn how to react to people and events when it doesn’t go as expected and catch you off guard.

 - Allow yourself to accept yourself and how you feel in this moment and know that your emotions will change.